-Jasmine Dustin is the founder of Models and Mutts, two things we’re big fans of, though for very different reasons.
+Jasmine Dustin is the face of Models and Mutts, two things we’re big fans of, though for very different reasons.
 Her rescue organization helps save animals from an early and unnecessary death, and from mistreatment at the hands of bad owners, by supplementing costs of no-kill shelters and connecting pets with loving owners to adopt them.
 We think that’s really spiffy, so we asked the ubiquitous model/actress more about it.

 Man Cave Daily: So Models and Mutts just started last fall, but you had a previous charity called Red Carpet Rescue?